theotzen/styled_component_out/README.md

                       |__ style.jsx
 ```

-Where styled-components are imported in ìndex.jsx`, and `style.jsx`(or any other style file name) has the form :
+Where styled-components are imported in `index.jsx`, and `style.jsx` (or any other style file name) has the form :

 ```
 import styled from 'styled-components'